KPZ-type equation from growth driven by a non-Markovian diffusion: Proof outline for Proposition

 \subsubsection{An expansion for $\mathrm{Int}^{\mathrm{noise},\e}$}

 Before we start, we first introduce notation for the following fluctuation term, which is just the time-derivative of \eqref{eq:thm13prelimI}:

 Not only is this notation useful, but we emphasize that it does not depend on time $\t$ (except through $(\mathbf{I}^{\e},\mathfrak{q}^{\e})$).
-So, as far as an Ito formula is concerned, we do not have to worry about time-derivatives.
+So, as far as an {{}It\^{o}} formula is concerned, we do not have to worry about time-derivatives.

-As discussed in Section \ref{subsubsection:difficultiesthm1}, we will eventually get a martingale from $\mathrm{Int}^{\mathrm{noise},\e}$ by the Ito formula.
+As discussed in Section \ref{subsubsection:difficultiesthm1}, we will eventually get a martingale from $\mathrm{Int}^{\mathrm{noise},\e}$ by the {{}It\^{o}} formula.
 We also noted in Section \ref{subsubsection:difficultiesthm1} that we have to regularize the total generator \eqref{eq:step1I} by a spectral parameter $\lambda$.
 In particular, for the sake of illustrating the idea, we will want to write the following for $\lambda$ chosen shortly: